aery32/aery32-refguide/source/modules.rst

     Different CS lines can have separate SPI mode, baudrate and shift register width.

-Now we are ready to enable spi peripheral
+Now we are ready to enable SPI peripheral

 .. code-block:: c